deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 It was enough to welcome a foreign dignitary without seeming obsequious.
 The Great Father’s presence was a surprise, however, and Tran watched him carefully as he descended his ship’s steps and glided across the concrete to meet them.

-“Third Director,” the Human with the sash smiled gently and extended a hand.
+“Third Director.”
+The Human with the sash smiled gently and extended a hand.
 “I’m Sir Jeremy Sandy, His Majesty the King’s appointed Governor-General of Folctha and the Commonwealth Colonies of Cimbrean.
 And I’m sure of course you recognise Daar of Clan Stoneback, Great Father of the Gao.”

 Tran shook hands with them both, noting that he could feel in their grips the *potential* to grind his hands into a slurry of broken bone and meat but that they had merely been firm and confident.